jhsu802701/rails_from_scratch_rails5/01-04-rubocop.md

 git commit -m "RuboCop compliant"
 ```
 ### git_check.sh
-* Add the following lines before the "rails test" section:
+* Add the following lines to the end of git_check.sh:
 ```

 echo '-------'